 President Ruto announced these plans with the objective of stimulating the tourism industry.
 2 million foreign tourists arrived in Kenya in 2023.
 The preliminary numbers for 2024 also look promising.
 Compared to the first six months of 2023, the number of tourists arriving in Kenya in the same period in 2024 increased by more than 20%.

 The Kenyan authorities hope to welcome 3 million foreign tourists by the end of 2024, and they are targeting 5 million tourist arrivals in 2027.
 Tourism is an important pillar of the Kenyan economy.
-At the moment, 1.6 million Kenyans depend directly or indirectly on tourism to earn their income.
+At the moment, 1.6 million Kenyans depend directly or indirectly on tourism as their source of income.
 Tourism generated an income of GBP 2.1 billion (EUR 2.5 billion) in 2023, and this is expected to increase in the upcoming years.